Toward Culturally Aligned LLMs through Ontology-Guided Multi-Agent Reasoning: Experimental Design and Setup

 \subsection{Datasets}

-\paragraph{Retrieval Corpus} We use the \textit{World Values Survey} (WVS)~\citep{haerpfer2020world} as the retrieval corpus.
+\paragraph{Retrieval Corpus} We use the \textit{World Values Survey} (WVS)~\citep{haerpfer2022world} as the retrieval corpus.
 WVS is a large-scale cross-national survey of human values and socio-cultural attitudes with structured demographic attributes (e.g., country, age, gender, education).
 In our setting, we use predefined 12 topics in the WVS\footnote{The 12 topics are provided in Appendix~\ref{app:dataset_details}, Table~\ref{tab:wvs_values_topics}.}, which provide a globally diverse and publicly available source of value-related responses and enable consistent retrieval of relevant demographic evidence for downstream inference.

 \paragraph{Test Datasets} To evaluate generalization beyond the retrieval corpus, we use six regional social-survey datasets with value-related questions and WVS-comparable demographic metadata: \textbf{EVS} (Europe), \textbf{GSS} (U.S.), \textbf{CGSS} (China), \textbf{ISD} (India), \textbf{LAPOP} (Latin America and the Caribbean), and \textbf{Afrobarometer} (Africa).
-We use clustering-based sampling to select 2{,}000 representative instances as test data, for efficient yet balanced evaluation across diverse datasets\footnote{Detailed dataset descriptions and sampling process are provided in Appendix~\ref{app:dataset_details}.}.
+We use clustering-based sampling to select 2{,}000 representative instances as test data, for efficient yet balanced evaluation across diverse datasets\footnote{Detailed dataset descriptions, sampling process, and an additional post-cutoff experiment are provided in Appendix~\ref{app:dataset_details}.}.